jobtalle/myr.js/README.md

 width|`Number`|Width in pixels
 height|`Number`|Height in pixels

-### `Surface(width, height, precision)`
+### `Surface(width, height, precision, linear, repeat)`
 Constructs a surface of a specific size with a certain color channel precision.
 Precision determines the number of bits that are used to describe one color channel.
 By default, each channel takes 8 bits, so a single pixel will take up 32 bits (RGBA).
 Increasing this value may be useful when a surface is used to store data instead of an image.
-The following values are allowed for this parameter:
+The linear interpolation option can be turned on to enable linear interpolation when reading this surface.
+Interpolation is nearest neighbor by default.
+The repeat option can be turned on to enable texture repeating when sampling this surface.

 Value | Bits per channel
 -|-